Kids and Money

 For folks who are having children now, I guess the advice I can think of (though not viewing it as the only advice or the best advice), would be to read and learn about some of the ideas for caring for your children financially.

 - Are you in debt?
 If you are, you need to have a plan to get out of debt in a timely fashion.
 If your child is just born, and you plan on buying a house and such, maybe a goal would be to have your house paid off before your kids get to University?
-It was a goal I had (that I did not succeed in accomplishing), but living Debt Free as soon as possible is a Primary Goal.
+It was a goal I had (that I did not succeed in accomplishing), but living Debt Free as soon as possible is a Primary Goal, when planning for kids.

 - Don’t create debt, thinking you have plenty of time to pay it off before your kids start costing a lot more.
 I can assure you that when you are paying for diapers and formula you are wondering how you can afford that, but when you get to age 18 and have to pay for Tuition and such, you are in a whole different Universe when it comes to spending.